AokiOfficial/Aoki/INSTRUCTIONS.md

 export { specific_property_name };
 ```

-When you're done adding it there, you still need to put it inside Seyfert.
-You have only let the TypeScript server know what you wrote is a thing, but Seyfert didn't catch up yet.
-Get into the `index.ts` file and use the ol' reliable `Object#defineProperties`:
+Then define it to Seyfert.
+Get into the `index.ts` file and use `Object#defineProperties`:

 ```ts
 // --- cut ---